 The Blue and John Crow Mountains encompass a rugged and forested mountainous region in southeast Jamaica, which provided refuge first for the indigenous Tainos fleeing slavery and then for the formerly enslaved Maroons.
-Also a National Park, the area is a biodiversity hotspot for the Caribbean.
+It is a biodiversity hotspot for the Caribbean and a National Park.

 Blue and John Crow Mountains

-The Blue and John Crow Mountains area is also a biodiversity hot spot for the Caribbean Islands with a high proportion of endemic plant species, especially lichens, mosses and certain flowering plants.
+The Blue and John Crow Mountains area is also a biodiversity hot spot for the Caribbean Region with a high proportion of endemic plant species, especially lichens, mosses, and certain flowering plants.

-There is an exceptionally high proportion of endemic plant and animal species found in the property, Jamaica having evolved separately from other landmasses.
+An exceptionally high proportion of endemic plant and animal species are found here, Jamaica having evolved separately from other landmasses.
 In addition, the property hosts a number of globally endangered species, including several frog and bird species.

 The World Heritage property is legally well protected as it falls within the boundaries of the larger Blue and John Crow Mountains National Park and is aligned with the park’s Preservation Zone, providing the strictest levels of protection within the zoning system.